Open-Markets-Initiative/Directory/Protocols/Mdp3.md

-## MDP3: CME Market Data Platform 3.0
+## Mdp3: Cme Globex Sbe Market Data

-Binary market data protocol developed by CME Group for disseminating real-time and recovery market data across CME, CBOT, NYMEX, and COMEX exchanges using Simple Binary Encoding over multicast UDP.
+Sbe-encoded multicast market data platform publishing real-time order book, trade, and reference data for futures and options traded on Cme Globex.

+MDP3 is Cme's flagship Sbe multicast market data feed covering futures and options across the Cme Globex complex including Cbot, Nymex, and Comex.

 ### Overview

-MDP 3.0 is CME Group's event-based market data platform that delivers real-time pricing, order book, and reference data for futures, options, spreads, and FX instruments traded on CME Globex.
-The protocol uses Simple Binary Encoding (SBE) based on the FIX 5.0 SP2 message specification, providing fixed-position, fixed-length fields for efficient direct access to data without sequential parsing.

-The platform employs a dual-feed, multicast UDP architecture where Feed A and Feed B simultaneously disseminate identical data on separate multicast addresses for redundancy.
-Market data is organized into channels, each carrying data for a related group of instruments.
-MDP 3.0 supports both Market by Price (MBP) aggregate book views and Market by Order (MBO) full order-level depth.

-MDP 3.0 also offers conflated feeds for lower-bandwidth consumption, including a 50-millisecond conflated UDP feed and a conflated TCP market data group for clients that do not require tick-by-tick granularity.
-CME Group publishes SBE schema template files for all operating environments on public FTP servers.
+Mdp3 is the Cme Market Data Platform version 3, the primary market data distribution channel for futures and options traded on the Cme Globex electronic trading platform.
+It publishes the full order book, trade events, security definitions, trading status, and settlement data for every instrument listed on the Cme complex including Cbot, Nymex, and Comex contracts.

+Messages are encoded using Fix Simple Binary Encoding (Sbe) for fixed-width low-latency processing and distributed over Ip multicast with A and B channel redundancy.
+Complementary Tcp recovery services provide market recovery, instrument definition snapshots, and session-based snapshot recovery for subscribers that miss packets or join mid-day.

 ### Transport

-MDP 3.0 operates over UDP multicast for real-time market data delivery.
-Each channel provides multiple feed types on dedicated multicast groups: an Incremental Feed for real-time updates on Feed A and Feed B, an Instrument Definition Feed broadcasting security definitions on a continuous loop, and a Snapshot/Recovery Feed providing periodic full book snapshots for recovery and late-joining clients.
+Udp multicast for real-time delivery of sequenced Sbe market data messages over A and B feed channels with per-packet sequence numbers.
+Tcp for the Cme recovery services including market recovery, instrument definition, and snapshot recovery channels.

 ### Key Characteristics

+- **Cme Globex** - Futures and options across the Cme complex
-- **SBE encoded** - Simple Binary Encoding with fixed-position, fixed-length fields for zero-copy parsing
+- **Sbe encoded** - Fix Simple Binary Encoding for low latency
-- **Dual-feed redundancy** - Feed A and Feed B disseminate identical data for failover
+- **Multicast delivery** - Udp multicast with A and B channel redundancy
-- **Event-based messaging** - Messages grouped by match events with end-of-event indicators
-- **Channel architecture** - Instruments organized into channels by product group
-- **Market by Price and Market by Order** - Supports both aggregate and full order-level book depth
-- **Sequence numbered** - Every packet carries sequence numbers for gap detection
-- **Schema versioned** - XML-based SBE templates define message layouts per schema version
+- **Full order book** - Incremental refresh with market-by-price and market-by-order
+- **Recovery services** - Market, instrument, and snapshot recovery over Tcp
+- **Security definitions** - Instrument reference data integrated with the feed
+- **Settlement data** - End-of-day settlement and open interest messages